 Daddy Dreher wanted a son just like himself—and he is sorely disappointed to realize he was not going to get that.
 And as anyone who has ever seen the movie Dumbo or Happy Feet or read any Harry Potter books or sung “Rudolph, the Red-Nosed Reindeer” knows, being different makes for a hard life and difficult relationships with parents and friends—until, of course, your oddity turns out to be just the thing to save the day.
 But in reality, there is usually never a “we need your bright shining nose to guide the sleigh” moment.
 You may leave and find the Island of Misfit Toys where someone with your particular skills is appreciated, but it is highly unlikely that your former tormenters or disappointed parents are ever going to see the use of that honking red nose.
 And that kind of different sets up a son who craves his father’s appreciation and approval (and what son doesn’t crave that?) for grave disappointment.

 In fact, this disappointment nearly sent Rod to the grave.
 At the end of the Little Way book, Rod learns that his sister also had held things against him.
 She seems to have felt that his attempts to introduce his family to the world he had experienced in his travels were just a way to show Ruthie that the ways of Starhill and his family weren’t as good as those he had encountered away from them.

-The Little Way of Ruthie Leming ends on a hopeful note, but in fact these familial conflicts and unhealed hurts sent Dreher into a physical and mental tailspin that was debilitating him and leaving him very unable to enjoy this newfound community life he had been craving.
+The Little Way of Ruthie Leming ends on a hopeful note, but in fact these familial conflicts and unhealed hurts sent Dreher into a physical and mental tailspin that was debilitating him, leaving him very unable to enjoy this newfound community life he had been craving.
 But the story how Dreher dealt with this spiritual crisis is the topic of another post.